Symptoms of Heel Spurs and Treatments

 The pain is the worst in the mornings, when you're first beginning to move and take steps.
 A good exercise routine and proper stretches will help you regain your mobility and relieve pain.

 Have you ever had heel spurs?
-It’s quite common today, usually caused by a very small bone that forms on the heel.
-It causes pain and prevents you from performing your daily activities.
+It’s quite common these days.
+They are usually caused by a very small bone that forms on the heel.
+Pain is one of the symptoms of heel spurs.
+This can be so severe that it prevents you from performing your daily activities as usual.
 To recover completely, you should be patient and follow these guidelines.
 Let us explain.

 Why do we get these so-called “heel spurs?”Orthopedic surgeons say that one in four people will suffer from a heel spur at some point.
-That means each of us has a high probability of experiencing this nuisance on occasion.
+That means each of us has a high probability of occasionally experiencing this nuisance.
 It’s caused by the formation of a small spiny bone located right on the heel.

 What are the symptoms of heel spurs?